Vptsh/syniq/README.md

-# syniq ☕
+# syniq
-AI-powered Linux command assistant
+An AI-powered Linux command-line assistant that converts natural language into safe shell commands.

 syniq is an open-source, local-first command-line tool that converts natural language into accurate and safe Linux shell commands using Google Gemini.